MirtheMachine/JSPolySynth/README.md

 * Click/hold the left button to make sound!

 ### Tips:
-* The "click/hold" button acts like a key on a piano!
-Hold the button and try setting different envelope values for fun results.
+* The "Click/hold to play a note!" button acts like a key on a piano.
+Hold the button and try setting different envelope values for fun results!
 * The "Stop all sound" button acts as an instant panic - it deletes all currently running voices/oscillators.
 * The button's mousedown/mouseup actions are noteOn/noteOff meaning..
 * To hold a voice on a note: Click and hold over the button -> keep click held -> move mouse off of button
 * To un-hold a voice on a note: Hold down click -> move cursor onto button -> release click
-* Try doing some addition/subtraction of voices on a note doing the above to test the synth's dynamic polyphony
+* Try doing some addition/subtraction of voices on a note doing the above to test the dynamic polyphony
 * A single note can have multiple types of oscillators playing!
 Set a note to be held then change oscillator type and play some new ones!
 See what happens :)

 -----------------------